byang2345/ANN-enhanced-Bayesian-PET-image-reconstruction/README.md

 1. Data

-* Training images, including 3 MAP reconstructed brain PET image and 1 phantom image of one subject;
+* Training images, including 3 MAP reconstructed brain PET image of one subject at one count level and 1 corresponding phantom image;
 * Testing images, which are 3 MAP reconstructions of another subject.
+* Image size: 256 x 256 x207

 2. Training